Horizon, Saskatchewan: Transportation

 In homesteading days, the Yellowgrass Trail ran through Horizon, taking horse and wagon traffic further west.
 Today, the community sits beside Highway 13, also called the Redcoat Trail and the Ghost Town Trail.

 Horizon is also serviced by a former Canadian Pacific Railway branch.
 That rail line first came through in 1912.
-The first train station in Horizon was made out of a rail box car before a dedicated building was moved in from Forward, Saskatchewan.
+The first train station in Horizon was made out of a rail box car before a dedicated building was moved in from Forward.
 The CPR also built water tanks for the steam locomotives that were supplied with water from springs and wells dug south of the community.

 In 1996 the CPR line was abandoned.
 Three years later, a group of local farmers formed the Red Coat Road and Rail and purchased part of the branch line and a number of elevators, consisting of about 115 km of track between Pangman and Assiniboia.
 Since then, the Great Western Railway has been contracted to operate the line on behalf of the Red Coat Road & Rail.

 Originally, there were three grain elevators in Horizon; North Star, Ogilvie Flour Mill and the Federal Grain Company (built in 1922).
 Today, only two grain elevators remain.
 A former Saskatchewan Wheat Pool (built in 1953) elevator and the original Federal grain elevator still stand.
 The Federal elevator has been recognized as a municipal heritage property.
 The elevator was purchased by the Saskatchewan Wheat Pool in 1972 who operated it until 1996 when the CPR branch line was abandoned.
 The elevator was later bought by the Red Coat Road and Rail in 1999.

 Today, a tourist railway, the Southern Prairie Railway, operates along the line and tours of the elevator in Horizon are available.